Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 What Can You Do with a VPN?

 Virtual private networks (VPNs) hide your IP address and encrypt your web traffic.
-They are primarily used to protect your online privacy, browse securely on public WiFi networks, and access geo-restricted video content.
+VPNs are primarily used to protect your internet privacy, browse safely on public WiFi networks, and access streaming content blocked or restricted in your geographic location.

 People around the world use VPN services for a variety of reasons and purposes.